Coping with distressing events in the news

 How events in the news might impact our wellbeing

 We live in a complicated world.
-Over the past few years headlines have included the cost of living crisis, climate change, wars, natural disasters, coronavirus, terrorism, and political uncertainty.
+In recent years news headlines have included the cost of living crisis, climate change, wars, natural disasters, coronavirus, terrorism, and political uncertainty.

 For example, we may feel: